2026 Raku Firings are now OPEN for registration!

 The rapid cooling and drastic thermal shock inherent to the process often result in crackling—deliberate cracks that add texture and visual interest to the piece.
 While the original Japanese raku was shaped by spiritual and cultural influences, the Western adaptation focuses on the dramatic effects produced by this high-risk, low-firing technique.

-You will have access to 12 different specialty Raku glazes, including Alligator Skin, Blue Crackle, Chameleon, Copper Matte, Copper Penny, Higby Water Blue, Imperial Blue, Gun Metal, Shogun, Moon Dust, White Crackle, and Raja.
+You’ll have access to 12 specialty Raku glazes, including: Alligator Skin, Blue Crackle, Chameleon, Copper Matte, Copper Penny, Higby Water Blue, Imperial Blue, Gun Metal, Shogun, Moon Dust, White Crackle, and Raja.

-The workshop includes 4 to 5 firings in a state-of-the-art Laguna Raku Kiln and post-reduction chambers.
-You may also bring your own combustibles to experiment with different atmospheric surfaces.
+The workshop includes 4–5 firings in a state-of-the-art Laguna Raku Kiln and post-reduction chambers.
+You’re also welcome to bring your own combustibles to explore different atmospheric effects.

-Food and beverages will be provided, and full staff support is available when needed.
+Food and beverages will be provided, and full staff support is available whenever you need it.

-Please ensure all work is glazed and placed on the labeled shelving by Saturday night before the Sunday Raku firing.
-The glaze must be fully dried before entering the kiln.
-If you need assistance, staff will be available to help.
+Please ensure all pieces are glazed and placed on the labeled shelving by Saturday night before the Sunday firing.
+Glazes must be fully dry before entering the kiln.
+Staff will be on hand to assist if needed.

 Firings will take place in the parking lot.

-We will provide safety goggles, flame-resistant gloves, aprons, trash cans, glazes, and tongs.
-All shared gear will be consistently sanitized and disinfected.
-Feel free to bring your own protective equipment if preferred.
+We provide safety goggles, flame-resistant gloves, aprons, tongs, trash cans, and glazes.
+All shared equipment is consistently sanitized and disinfected.
+You are welcome to bring your own protective gear if you prefer.

-Due to high demand and the time required for participants to prepare their work, we kindly ask that cancellations be made at least two weeks prior to your scheduled Raku firing in order to receive a full refund.
+• Due to high demand and the preparation time required for participants’ work, we kindly ask that cancellations be made at least two weeks prior to your scheduled Raku firing to receive a full refund.

-Cancellations made within two weeks of the scheduled firing will only be eligible for a 50% refund.
+Cancellations made within two weeks of the firing are eligible for a 50% refund.

-Unfortunately, we cannot offer refunds for cancellations made within one week of the firing date.
-We also do not transfer or hold credits.
+Unfortunately, we cannot offer refunds for cancellations made within one week of the firing.
+Please note that we also do not transfer or hold credits.

 Thank you for your understanding and cooperation.